exercism/go/exercises/yacht/README.md

     Little Straight 30 points               1 2 3 4 5 scores 30
     Big Straight    30 points               2 3 4 5 6 scores 30
     Choice          Sum of the dice         2 3 3 4 6 scores 18
-    Yacht           50                      4 4 4 4 4 scores 50
+    Yacht           50 points               4 4 4 4 4 scores 50

 ## Task
 Given a list of values of the dice and a category you should return the score of the dice in that category.
-If the dice don't satifythe requirements of the category you should return 0.
+If the dice don't satify the requirements of the category you should return 0.
 You can assume that you will receive the values of five dice and the value of each will be between one and six.
 You should not assume that the dice are ordered.

 ## Bonus tasks